wireapp/wire-server/docs/src/developer/reference/user/activation.md

 A user that has been provisioned via single sign-on is always considered to be activated.

-## Activated vs. non-activated users {#RefActivationBenefits}
+## Activated vs. non-activated users
+(RefActivationBenefits)=

 Non-activated users can not [connect](connection.md) to others, nor can connection requests be made to anonymous accounts from verified accounts.
 As a result:

 * A non-activated user cannot add other users to conversations.
 The only way to participate in a conversation is to either create a new conversation with link access or to use a link provided by another user.

-The only flow where it makes sense for non-activated users to exist is the [wireless flow](registration.md#RefRegistrationWireless) used for [guest rooms](https://wire.com/en/features/encrypted-guest-rooms/)
+The only flow where it makes sense for non-activated users to exist is the [wireless flow](RefRegistrationWireless) used for [guest rooms](https://wire.com/en/features/encrypted-guest-rooms/)

-## API {#RefActivationApi}
+## API
+(RefActivationApi)=

-### Requesting an activation code {#RefActivationRequest}
+### Requesting an activation code
+(RefActivationRequest)=

-During the [standard registration flow](registration.md#RefRegistrationStandard), the user submits an email address or phone number by making a request to `POST /activate/send`.
+During the [standard registration flow](RefRegistrationStandard), the user submits an email address or phone number by making a request to `POST /activate/send`.
 A six-digit activation code will be sent to that email address / phone number.
 Sample request and response:

 ```
 POST /activate/send